build-on-aws/content/tutorials/amazon-bedrock-lambda-image-gen-golang/index.md

 ---
-title: "Generative AI for Go developers - Build a Serverless image generation solution using Amazon Bedrock"
+title: "Generative AI for Go Developers – Build a Serverless Image Generation Solution Using Amazon Bedrock"
 description: "This tutorial will walk you through how to use AWS CDK to deploy a Serverless Go application implemented using Amazon Bedrock and AWS Lambda, and accessed as a static website on Amazon S3 via a Amazon CloudFront domain."
 tags:
   - generative-ai